casper-network/docs-archive/theory/naive-blockchain.rst

    .. rubric:: The objective
       :name: the-objective

-   Finalizer observes the growing blokchain.
+   Finalizer observes the growing blockchain.
 The objective is to recognize the subset of transactions history that:

    -  is already agreed (as a result of on-going consensus)